mmoundou/Search-Algorithms-/README.md

           - If no, check for children nodes
           - Check all descendants until desired value is found or end of tree is reached
     - Return value indicating that search was successful or unsuccessful

+## **Taking in Account the Data Structure's Specifics** ##

+Earlier, we assumed our tree did not allow for duplicates, and doing so allowed us some leeway in how we proceeded.
+This is not the case all the time, as some tree API's allow for duplicate values.
+Another thing we must consider is how our values (license plate numbers) are stored internally: are they stored in ascending order, descending order, or sequentially?
+This would arguably have the greatest impact in what we do next.

+If the values are stored in ascending order, we could implement bits of our search as follows:

+    if(myTree.node.value == value)
+        value found
+    else if(myTree.node.value > value)
+        traverse left side of node
+    else if(myTree.node.value < value)
+        traverse right side of node

+The above logic would be reversed for both the "if else" statements in descending order.

+If sequential, we could simply traverse the tree as a traditional Linked List, whereby, for each node, we access the node that follows it as follows:

+    if(myTree.node.value == value)
+        value found
+    else(myTree.node.next)